mechatronicsguy/SpiralMusic_python/README.md

 ## Who is this software for?

-People like me, who kinda like music, but are often left confused by the notation.
+People like me, who kinda like music, but are often confused by the notation.

-e.g. Take this picture: Are these **three different chords**, or actually **the same chord voiced three different ways**?
+e.g. Take this picture: Are these **three *different* chords**, or actually **the *same* chord voiced three different ways**?
 ![Musical notation](https://github.com/mechatronicsguy/SpiralMusic_python/blob/main/pics/4tcqogmi_transposed_v01.png?raw=true)

 I could stare at this for a couple of minutes and still not be 100% sure.